kbh3rd/shuffle/README.md

 ## shuffle

-Simulate "perfect" interleaved shuffling of a standard deck of playing cards that has an initial state of being fully unshuffled: 2 through Ace in order for each of the suits.
+Simulate "perfect" interleaved riffle shuffling of a standard deck of playing cards that has an initial state of being fully unshuffled: 2 through Ace in order for each of the suits (no Jokers).
 This is to demonstrate that standard interleaved shuffling alone does a *very* poor job of randomizing a deck of cards.
 In fact, it is not at all random.

-The evaluate module is used to evaluate each dealt hand using 5-card stud poker rules.
+The ```evaluate.py``` module is used to evaluate each dealt hand using standard stud poker rules.

 The Python script shuffle.py can be run on a terminal or in a terminal